biopet/biopet/docs/pipelines/carp.md

 Carp is a pipeline for analyzing ChIP-seq NGS data.
 It uses the BWA MEM aligner and the MACS2 peak caller by default to align ChIP-seq data and call the peaks and allows you to run all your samples (control or otherwise) in one go.

+### Sample input extensions

+Please refer [to our mapping pipeline](mapping.md) for information about how the input samples should be handled.

 ## Configuration File